 Are rewards the same as bribes?

 It's easy to get confused between bribery and rewards.
 Rewards are earned for positive behavior and bribes are offered to stop negative behavior.
 Bribery also tends to happen as a last resort when we are stressed and want to change our teen's behavior immediately.
 If you’re struggling with the concept of rewards, remember teens deserve recognition and incentives, just like we do at work.

 There is no gold standard for reward ideas because what works for one teen, doesn’t for another.
 What you choose to offer up will depend on your teen’s personality, what behaviors you want to reinforce, and how meaningful that reward is for your teen.

 1. Extra screen-time

-One of the best ways to reward a teen is giving them more responsibility.
-Extra screen time for instance, shows a teen that you trust them to make their own decisions around when to switch off.
+One of the best ways to reward a teen is by giving them more responsibility.
+Extra screen time, for instance, shows a teen that you trust them to make their own decisions about when to switch off.

 2. Staying up late

 Another extra responsibility reward that allows teens to feel more in control of what they do at home.

 You may not want to use money as a reward but offering to top up allowance for a reward can be very motivating for teens.